 Child sponsorship goes toward nutritious food, health-supporting supplements, clean drinking water.
-It provides medication, medical care, nurses, physio- and other therapies, diapers if needed, a warm, safe place to sleep and be cared for, an ayah (caregiver) or foster mom/parents, not to mention love, support, and so much more.
+It provides medication, medical care, nurses, physio- and other therapies, diapers if needed, a warm, safe place to sleep and be cared for, an ayah (caregiver) and/or foster parents, not to mention love, support, and so much more.

 From her sponsorship page: